Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Introduction

-Global IGW models, especially HYCOM and MITgcm LLC4320, have been widely used by the community, to plan for field campaigns \cite<e.g.,>{Wang2018}, understand interactions between motions at different length and time scales \cite<e.g.,>{Pan2020}, and provide boundary forcing for higher-resolution regional models \cite{Nelson2020}.
+Global IGW model simulations, especially MITgcm LLC4320 and from HYCOM, have been widely used by the community, to plan for field campaigns \cite<e.g.,>{Wang2018}, understand interactions between motions at different length and time scales \cite<e.g.,>{Pan2020}, and provide boundary forcing for higher-resolution regional models \cite{Nelson2020}.
 HYCOM and MITgcm LLC4320 have been used to quantify the relative contributions of low- and high-frequency motions to SSH and KE as a function of geographical location \cite<e.g.,>{Richman2012, Savage2017a,Savage2017b, Rocha2016a, Rocha2016b, Qiu2018,Torres2018}.
 The energetics of different classes of oceanic motions are of interest in their own right \cite{ferrariwunsch2009}.
 Global IGW models offer the potential for examining energy exchanges between different classes of oceanic motions, as has been seen in observations \cite{leboyeralford2021}.
 Quantitative mapping of low- and high-frequency motions is important for satellite missions including the Surface Water Ocean Topography (SWOT) mission \cite{Morrow2019}, planned for launch in 2022, which will measure SSH at high resolution in two-dimensional swaths.
-Remote sensing missions focused on measuring near-surface ocean velocities, such as the existing airborne Sub-Mesoscale Ocean Dynamics Experiment (S-MODE) mission \cite{Rodriguez2020}, the proposed Sea surface KInematics Multiscale monitoring mission \cite<SKIM;>{Ardhuin2019} and the proposed Winds And Currents Mission \cite<WACM;>{Rodriguez2020}, will benefit from quantification of high- and low-frequency KE as well.
+Remote sensing missions focused on measuring near-surface ocean velocities, such as the existing airborne Sub-Mesoscale Ocean Dynamics Experiment (S-MODE) mission \cite{Rodriguez2020}, and proposed velocity-measuring satellite missions \cite{Ardhuin2019,Rodriguez2020}, now under the umbrella name ``Odysea", will benefit from quantification of high- and low-frequency KE as well.
 Because HYCOM and MITgcm LLC4320 are widely used, it is important to compare these models to observations.
-A summary of early model comparisons of HYCOM and MITgcm LLC4320 tidal simulations with observations is provided in \citeA{Arbic2018}.
-Up to that point, HYCOM, and to a lesser extent MITgcm LLC4320, had been compared to time-series observations from moored instruments, and global maps of SSH from satellite altimetry.
-IGW results from MITgcm LLC4320 have also been compared to along-track Acoustic Doppler Current Profiler (ADCP) data \cite{Rocha2016a,Chereskin2019}.
+A summary of model comparisons of HYCOM and MITgcm LLC4320 tidal simulations with mooring and altimeter observations is provided in \citeA{Arbic2018} and \citeA{Arbic2022}.
+MITgcm LLC4320 has also been compared to along-track Acoustic Doppler Current Profiler (ADCP) data \cite{Rocha2016a,Chereskin2019}.